csaba-farkas/social-media-page-js/README.md

 As this is my first repo I would really appreciate your opinion.
 Even a little advice would be great about how to write a good readme file.

+NB: I changed the original name of the project.